 A mammogram is a digital image of the breast that’s used to detect and evaluate breast changes.
-Three of Allegiance Health’s imaging locations are equipped with full-field mammography, which includes a computer-aided detection system (CAD) that assists in detecting breast tissue abnormalities.
+All of Henry Ford Allegiance Health’s imaging locations are equipped with full-field digital mammography, which includes a computer-aided detection system (CAD) that assists in detecting breast tissue abnormalities.
 Breast exams are conducted by certified Mammacare® specialists.
 All mammography services, technologists, equipment and radiologists are accredited by the FDA and meet the quality standards of the Mammography Quality Standards Act (MQSA).

 Digital mammography looks and feels similar to conventional mammography, but it provides physicians with clear, digital images of the breast, rather than images on film.

 This technology allows radiologists to adjust contrast and zoom in on suspicious areas.
 The digital mammograms can be quickly and efficiently stored on a computer and electronically sent to physician offices.

 The American Cancer Society recommends that women age 40 and older have a mammogram every year for as long as they are in good health.
 Following this guideline improves the chances of early diagnosis and successful treatment.

 Allegiance Health is proud to offer advanced mammogram technology for women in our community.
 Digital breast tomography (DBT) is a non-invasive, three-dimensional imaging technique used for the early detection and diagnosis of breast cancer.
 A new study shows three-dimensional mammograms may be better at picking up invasive tumors and avoiding false alarms than traditional breast cancer screening methods.